PI Apparel 2016 Speakers

 Professor Textile Product Development/Virtual Product Development, HS Niederrhein Mönchengladbach, Germany

-Michael Ernst is the Head of the VirLab - Virtual Laboratory - and is the chairman for textile product development at Niederrhein University with a strong focus on CAD technology used in this field.
+Michael Ernst is the Head of the VirLab - Virtual Laboratory - and is the Chairman for textile product development at Niederrhein University with a strong focus on CAD technology used in this field.
 Michael started his textile career with an apprenticeship as tailor, studied clothing technology and mechanical engineering at the University of Stuttgart, worked at ITV Denkendorf and for different clothing companies before getting appointed as full professor in 2006.
-Together with his research group Michael investigates and develops virtual worlds for the clothing industry using various body scanning technologies, all known 2D CAD applications, macro technology, 3D CAD simulation software tools, material detection systems, motion capturing and rendering.
-The work is aimed at serving industry needs in a highly practical approach but also building up innovative tools and processes that reflect the next generation of product development.
+Together with his research group, Michael investigates and develops virtual worlds for the clothing industry using various body scanning technologies, all known 2D CAD applications, macro technology, 3D CAD simulation software tools, material detection systems, motion capturing and rendering.
+His work is aimed at serving industry needs in a highly practical approach but also building up innovative tools and processes that reflect the next generation of product development.

 Director - 3D Virtual Transformation, Target, USA